 Be part of this movement of prayer as we ask the Holy Spirit to help us be a growing, evangelistic, inclusive, justice-seeking Church of gospel people.
 Click Here to read more

-We usually meet together for networking and refuelling - this coming year will need to happen via Zoom again, but for now save the date and more information will be available nearer the time.
+We usually meet together for networking and refuelling - this coming year will need to happen via Zoom again.

 Meditation may deepen one's experience of the presence of God, enhance self-awareness, and reduce stress and anxiety, valuable during this time of isolation.